wachilt/kirby-themes/README.md

 ## Requirements

-The requirement for using these themes is Kiby 3 and Kirby 2.
-If you are still using Kirby 1 (which is now deprecated) we encourage you to update for compatibility and security reasons.
+Kirby 3 and Kirby 2 are required to use these themes.
+If you are still using Kirby 1 (which is now deprecated) I encourage you to update for compatibility and security reasons.

 ## Responsibility